JacobStephens2/15-east-creative-website/src/content/sections/great-partnerships.md

 target: "/team"
 ---

 Our team is very easy to work with to create the product.
 We are responsive throughout the entire collaboration.
-We are pretty great.
+We are pretty&nbsp;great.